 This is the initial public offering of Targacept, Inc. We are offering 5,000,000 shares of our common stock.
-Our common stock has been approved for listing on the NASDAQ National Market under the symbol "TRGT."
+We anticipate that the initial public offering price will be between \$11.00 and \$13.00 per share.
+We have applied to list our common stock on the NASDAQ National Market under the symbol "TRGT."